Thomasin McKenzie

 Thomasin working on voice acting in 'Nori'

 In 2019, she portrayed Queen Philippa of Denmark in "The King" alongside Timothée Chalamet.
 That same year, she appeared in the Oscar-winning film "Jojo Rabbit," directed by Taika Waititi.
-The movie uniquely blends anti-fascist drama with comedy.
+The film is a unique blend of anti-fascist drama and comedy.

 Thomasin McKenzie Interview JoJo Rabbit

 In "Jojo Rabbit," Thomasin plays a Jewish girl hiding in the attic of a German woman (Scarlett Johansson), who is part of the Resistance.
-The woman's young son is a staunch anti-Semite who idolizes Hitler.
-To prepare for the role, Thomasin read extensively about Jewish culture and studied the memoirs of World War II survivors.
+The woman's young son is a die-hard Nazi who idolizes Hitler.
+To prepare for the role, Thomasin dove deep into Jewish culture and studied World War II survivor memoirs.

 Taika Waititi and Thomasin McKenzie